PhoenixTales/phoenix-docs/lore/khorinis.md

 * Additionally, the erection of the barrier led to the first disturbance of the sleeper in his sleep, which caused the ritual to go wrong, the barrier to increase in size and the mages to become prisoners of the prison they themselves created.

-* Since its erection the barrier is heavily influencing the climate within the colony and affects the atmosphere and the depressive, gloomy mood of the valley.
+* Since its erection the barrier is heavily influencing the climate within the colony and affects the atmosphere and the depressive, gloomy mood of the game world.

 <style>
   main {
     background: url("/_img/bg/khorinis-bg.jpg");
     background-position: top center;
-    background-size: 100%;
+    background-size: 746px;
     background-repeat: no-repeat;
     width: 100%;
   }